gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 ## Connections

-The goal is to get the video output from your console into VGA or DVI, depending on the input your TV has.
+The goal is to get the video output from your gaming system into VGA or DVI, depending on the input your TV has.

 Specifically when using the EDTV's PC input we need DVI-A (Analogue), rather than DVD-D (Digital) even if the TV supports both via DVI-I (integrated analogue and digital).

-Here's how to connect the most common consoles.
+Here's how to connect the most common systems.
 Let me know if you connect one that's not on the list!

 **Straight VGA cable** (with VGA to DVI adapter if needed)